iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

     </li>
     <li>
         <strong>Access conformance resources</strong><br>
         <p>The detailed conformance requirements list will be published on these pages of the NHS Digital developer site.
-The requirements list will detail all requirements that are needed to provide evidence against and achieve a passing level of conformance as determined by the NHS Digital.</p>
+The requirements list will detail all requirements that are needed to provide evidence against and achieve a passing level of conformance as determined by NHS Digital.</p>
         <p>A copy of the Toolkit Workbench Tool will be made available with test scripts for suppliers to develop their systems to, and generate conformance evidence.</p>
     </li>
     <li>